datasets/world-development-indicators/indicators/is.rrs.totl.km/README.md

-Rail lines are the length of railway route available for train service, irrespective of the number of parallel tracks.
+The total length of rail line in the country operated for passenger transport, goods transport, or both.